dmarro89/dmarro89/README.md

-- 👋 Hi, I’m @dmarro89, Software Engineer @ PagoPA
+- 👋 Hi, I’m @dmarro89, Software Engineer @ UnoBravo
 - 👀 I’m interested in learning the latest technologies about the cloud!
 - 🌱 I’m currently learning typescript, react native and discovering Azure!
 - 💞️ I’m looking to collaborate on every project needs help!